Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

 Since the intrinsic phonon properties are seen to depend primarily on nanosystem porosity, regardless of the specific geometry, the variations in thermal conductivity at a given porosity observed in Fig. \ref{fig:kappa_KVSporosity} can be attributed to the permeability $K$, which only depends on geometry.
-Permeability not only accounts for the classical volume reduction effect, but also captures nanoscale geometrical effects, and can be used to reinterpret correlations between thermal conductivities and geometric descriptors observed in the literature \cite{WEI2020120176,D2CP00775D,Lim2016}.
+Permeability not only accounts for the classical volume reduction effect, but also captures nanoscale geometrical effects, and can be used to reinterpret correlations between thermal conductivities and geometric descriptors observed in the literature \cite{Zianni2014,WEI2020120176,D2CP00775D,Lim2016}.
 For example, the differences between the permeability and the surface-to-volume ratio justify why the latter is not a general proxy for thermal conductivity in nanostructured systems \cite{Heath2010}.
-As discussed in SI section 5A (see Eq.
-S21), the permeability can also be related to neck size, or smallest feature size, which has been shown to be a good indicator of the effects of nanostructuring on thermal conductivity \cite{Anufriev2016,Nomura2022,Lim2016}.
+The influence of the neck size on the permeability can be investigated by identifying the neck size with the channel diameter $D$ and using the 3D geometrical relation, $D = 2(1-\phi)\Psi d/3\phi$ in Eq. \eqref{permeability}, as discussed in SI section 5A.
+The corresponding 2D geometrical relation can be found in SI section 5B, Eq.
+S23.
+The neck size has been shown to be a good indicator of the effects of nanostructuring on thermal conductivity \cite{Nomura2022,Anufriev2016}, and the present model agrees with previous findings that thermal conductivity varies as the square of neck size under highly-confined transport conditions \cite{Lim2016}.
 Moreover, some purely geometrical effects commonly invoked in phononic crystals like pore anisotropy \cite{Ferrando2018}, backscattering \cite{PeidongYang2017}, or surface disorder \cite{Pierre2009} can be related to the permeability.
-Pore anisotropy might be described by the tortuosity $\Gamma$, and backscattering or surface disorder may modify the slip flux boundary condition, which determines the numerical factor in Eq. \eqref{permeability} (see details in SI section 5).
+Pore anisotropy might be described by the tortuosity $\Gamma$, and surface disorder may modify the slip flux boundary condition, which determines the numerical factor in Eq. \eqref{permeability} (details in SI section 5).
 However, it is worth noting that it was not necessary to characterize the influence of these effects when calculating each sample's permeability in order to uncover the universal scaling of $\mu$, suggesting that these are not the key mechanisms distinguishing the different cases considered.
+Finally, the resistive effect associated with backscattering in ballistic interpretations is quantified by the geometrical parameters appearing in $K$, which depend on the size and frequency of channels orthogonal to the thermal gradient.